IRS Forms

 Step 5, confirm the tie‑out on Line 8

-Combine Lines 6 and 7, and confirm the result equals consolidated taxable income on the parent return, the exact line the IRS specifies for 1120, 1120‑L, or 1120‑PC.
+Combine Lines 6 and 7, and confirm the result equals consolidated taxable income on the parent return, the exact line the IRS specifies for 1120, 1120‑L, or 1120‑PC (tie to the consolidated figure, not to any single member’s taxable income).
 This is the check every reviewer will perform first.
 If the number matches, reviews move fast.
 If it does not, everything else slows down.

 Quick reference, what ties to what